TRAIN THE TRAINER

-Elevated Work Platforms or Aerial Lifts are becoming more popular as they offer a safer alternative to workers working from a ladder.
+Mobile Elevated Work Platforms are popular because they offer a safe alternative when working at heights.
 Operating these devices safely requires knowledge, skill training, and an understanding of the OHSA.

 BEST Safety Training program was created to provide operators with the knowledge and skill to be able to operate the equipment safely in the environment where the worker will use the equipment.